yaohungt/Adaptive-Regularization-Neural-Network/README.md

     return sv
 ```

-The overall$ algorithm for updating both covariance matrices can then be implemented as:
+The overall algorithm for updating both covariance matrices can then be implemented as:
 ```python
 def update_covs(self, lower, upper):
     """